visualizeit-consulting/katacoda-scenarios/create-pod/intro.md

 # Creating a Naked Pod

 This scenario walks through creating and running a single pod without a deployment.
 The point is to do it as fast as possible.
+Updated again. trying to figure out the markdown

 ```
 This is a code block